-How your hearing works
+How does hearing work?

-The common types of hearing loss
+Types of hearing loss

 Hearing loss types have variations